Polymer/old-docs-site/docs/polymer/binding-types.md

     <p>This paragraph has some {{adjective}} text.</p>
 {% endraw %}

-All text nodes treat a `textContent` bindingas a one-way binding: changing the model changes the bound node, but imperatively changing the DOM value does _not_ update the model.
+All text nodes treat a `textContent` binding as a one-way binding: changing the model changes the bound node, but imperatively changing the DOM value does _not_ update the model.

 ### Binding to attributes